Unlocking Past Information: Temporal Embeddings in Cooperative Bird's Eye View Prediction: Introduction

 Our main contributions are: \begin{itemize} \item To the best of our knowledge, we are the first to consider developing a temporal module based on the fused embedding level without changing the overall model architecture.
-TempCoBEV effectively fuses current and historical BEV embeddings, enhancing the prediction reliability by compensating for communication failures. \item Our module can be integrated without re-training the initial model architecture.
-This training ability saves up to 24x the training time compared to training the complete model. \item We present an attention stack guided by importance estimation to prioritize crucial areas from the historical context, thereby mitigating communication failures.
+TempCoBEV effectively fuses current and historical BEV embeddings, enhancing the prediction reliability by compensating for communication failures. \item Our module can be integrated without re-training the initial model architecture and saves up to 24x the training time compared to training the complete model. \item We present an importance-guided attention stack to prioritize crucial areas from the historical context, thereby mitigating communication failures.
 Comprehensive experimental results and ablation studies verify the performance and efficiency of restoring past information. \end{itemize}